zlav/tictacgo/README.md

 If you want to only run only local test files simply enter `ginkgo`

+Note: tictacgo.go is a driver for the other packages and user input so there is limited test coverage here

 ## Run the application
 Navigate to $GOPATH/src/github.com/zlav/tictacgo
 From here you have a few options